-With over 575 million users, I’m going to assume you already have a LinkedIn profile.
-If you also have a professional headshot, a headline that hooks, and a summary that insights—you’re way ahead of most.
+With over 950 million users, and considering it’s 2023, we’re going to assume you already have a LinkedIn profile.
+If you also have a professional headshot, a headline that hooks, and a summary – you’re way ahead of most.
 And if you’ve summarized your career highlights and experience, then I’m definitely impressed!

-But, let me ask you this… are you using your LinkedIn profile to your advantage?
+But, are you really using your LinkedIn profile to your advantage?
 Or is it just kinda sitting out there collecting dust?
 Mmm hmm.
 I know you.
 I was you.
 And now I am here to enlighten you.

-Did you know over 93% of B2B marketers find LinkedIn most effective for lead gen or that 75% of execs check their LinkedIn daily and most spend 10+ minutes on LinkedIn per day?
-You heard me.
+Did you know that 89% of B2B marketers find LinkedIn most effective for lead gen or that 69% of users in the US alone, visit the site each day for about 7.5 minutes?
+You heard me!
 That’s a captive audience in today’s very-low-attention-span market.

 If you’re in sales and marketing, especially, taking a little time every day to optimize your profile, develop yourself as a thought leader and nurture connections, can seriously open new doors and here’s why…

 Reason #1: LinkedIn is the World’s Largest Business Network